chiqo47/object-storage-app/README.md

 ## Available Scripts

+### Run `npm install` to install the app.

-In the project directory, you can run:
+Then, in the project directory, you can run:

 ### `npm start`